melihAkn/noteApp/README.md

 - `GET http://localhost:3000/admin/getUsers`: To retrieve all users, an admin can make use of the following operation.
 A valid JWT token is required for authentication.

-- `GET http://localhost:3000/admin/getUser`: To retrieve a user based on their username, an admin can use the following operation.
+- `GET http://localhost:3000/admin/getUser`: To retrieve a user based on their username, an admin can use the following operation.The required parameters are `userName`.
 A valid JWT token is required for authentication.

-- `DELETE http://localhost:3000/admin/deleteUser`: To delete a user based on their username or email, an admin can use the following operation.
+- `DELETE http://localhost:3000/admin/deleteUser`: To delete a user based on their username or email, an admin can use the following operation.The required parameters are `userName` or `email`.
 A valid JWT token is required for authentication.

-- `DELETE http://localhost:3000/admin/deleteUser`: To delete a user based on their username or email, including the deletion of their associated notes, an admin can use the following operation.
+- `DELETE http://localhost:3000/admin/deleteUser`: To delete a user based on their username or email, including the deletion of their associated notes, an admin can use the following operation.The required parameters are `userName` or `email`.
 A valid JWT token is required for authentication.

 - `GET http://localhost:3000/admin/deleteAllUser`: To delete all users and their associated notes, an admin can use the following operation.
 A valid JWT token is required for authentication.
 -